This article discusses the working principle and applications of ultrasonic level sensors (a level transmitter with an ultrasonic sensor).

 Ultrasonic water and wastewater level sensor

-The water and wastewater industry strongly favors ultrasonic level transmitters because they help with pump control, cycling and monitoring, overfill protection and more.
+The water and wastewater industry strongly favors ultrasonic level sensors because they help with pump control, cycling and monitoring, overfill protection and more.
 In fact, ultrasonic level sensors have become the standard for most liquid level requirements.

 Water and Wastewater applications use open channel flow monitoring technique for measurement of flow in various water systems.
 In this technique, the flow rate of water is determined by measuring the height of water with the help of an ultrasonic level sensor.